Lordsedion/Llama/README.md

 The model configuration was the same for each token size.

 ![download](https://github.com/user-attachments/assets/d3780756-c4cd-49c4-9293-a7c2eb473909)

 14 million parameter LLama model trained on 50 million tokens.

 ![download](https://github.com/user-attachments/assets/98f54a85-8f98-4611-9c55-eb96a1985271)

-15 million parameter model trained on 200 million tokens
+15 million parameter model trained on 200 million tokens achieving a loss of 5.422 using the tiktoken GPT-4 tokenizer